ansible-community/antsibull-nox/docs/config-file.md

 These options usually end with `_package`.
 These options are all annotated as `PackageType` in the configuration reference below.

-Package names may be simple strings or a special dictionary to install an editable dependency or a requirements file.
+Package names may be simple strings, a special dictionary to install an editable dependency, a requirements file, or a constraints file, or a list of strings or such dictionaries to provide multiple of these.

 Using the `ruff_package` config option as an example, the following examples show the valid formats for specifying package names throughout the configuration: